chulminy/CIVE497-CIVE700/task/task2/README.md

 **(c)** Plot the 3 Hz sine wave after sampling with 10 Hz.
 Please do not connect sampled points and plot the sampled data for four cycles of the wave.

-**(d)** Plot the 6 Hz sine wave after sampling with 12 Hz.
+**(d)** Plot the 6 Hz sine wave after sampling with 11 Hz.
 Please do not connect sampled points  and plot only four cycles of the wave.
+Do you think that you can measure this wave?

+**(e)** Plot the 6 Hz sine wave after sampling with 12 Hz.
+Please do not connect sampled points  and plot only four cycles of the wave.
 Do you think that you can measure this wave if you add a phase angle (&phi;) on this sine wave? for example, the wave is sin(2&pi;ft + &phi;).

-**(e)** Do you think that you can measure this wave if you add a dc signal on this sine wave? for example, the wave is sin(2&pi;ft) + d.
+**(f)** Do you think that you can measure this wave if you add a dc signal on this sine wave? for example, the wave is sin(2&pi;ft) + d.

 ## Problem 2: Aliasing (15 points)
 **(a)** A 6 Hz sine wave is sampled at 8 Hz.
 Compute the alias frequency that can be represented in the resulting sampled signal.
 Plot the wave and sampled points.